-The idea of a communistic system has its merits and would still work in some sectors of an economy.
+The idea of a communistic system has its merits and could still work in some sectors of our economies.
 It, however, omits the very thing that was provided to us as human beings – choice.

-Knowledge is empowering – but the power to do the things you would like to do (provided it conforms with ethical norms) and effortlessly without fear of error.
+Knowledge is empowering – but the power to do the things you would like to do effortlessly without fear of error.

-They can help you make the right investments, save money on the best deals, obtain rights to certain social benefits, travel to great destinations or just help other people achieve their personal and spiritual goals.
+They can help you make the right investments.
+Such as saving money on the best deals, obtaining rights to social benefits, travel to great destinations.
+Or simply just helping other people achieve their personal and spiritual goals.

 Those that cling onto knowledge though, serve their interests alone and should not be revered but rather shunned for power-hogging.